Gilad Efrat: His works

 Efrat's works deal mainly with questions of the language of painting and the representation of landscape as a geopolitical space through which identity and consciousness are constituted.
 The painting method he developed is based on covering the canvas with layers of paint, and then exposing the image by erasing the paint.

-ThHise works alternate between the "figurative" and the "abstract" and between landscapes and portraits.
+His works alternate between the "figurative" and the "abstract" and between landscapes and portraits.
 They present pictorial conceptions of the history of time and memory, in images which include archaeological sites, ruins of European cities, arid spaces of his hometown of Beersheba, the deserts of Mars and lunar valleys.
 His works also include self-portraits and portraits of apes.
 With his unique painting technique, the canvas turns into a kind of archaeological mound of layers of testimonies and erasures, documenting personal biography and local histories.

-From the beginning of his artistic career, in the 1990s, Efrat dealt with the historical and political complexity of the landscape.
-While using his technique, based on wiping layers of paint, he consistently examines systems of interrelationships between painting and photography and focuses on questions of consciousness - universal and also local.
+From the beginning of his artistic career in the 1990s, Efrat dealt with the historical and political complexity of the landscape.
+While using his technique, based on wiping layers of paint, he consistently examines systems of interrelationships between painting and photography and focuses on questions of consciousness – universal and also local.
 His interest in local archaeological sites in the beginning of his career, steams from a desire to represent the artist's identity and relation to Israel.

-Later, Efrat went on to paint landscapes of ruined cities, swamps, Tamarix trees and landscapes of the moon and Mars.
+Efrat went on to paint landscapes of ruined cities, swamps, Tamarix trees and landscapes of the moon and Mars.

-During the time he lived in Texas, he began painting epes at the Houston Zoo.
+During the time he lived in Texas he began painting apes at the Houston Zoo.
 As part of a fundraising campaign for the zoo, those apes were given drawing tools and painted abstract paintings, intended for sale at auction.
 Inspired by their act, Efrat began to abandon the painting based on the visible reality, and turned to the abstract painting and to the preoccupation with color, stain, line and the internal relations within the painting.
 He created detailed portraits of the monkeys that caused the turning point in his work.
 These portraits mark a significant moment in Efrat's transition to abstraction.
 They address the tension between the figurative and the abstract, and the cerebral and the intuitive.The portraits were displayed at the Israel Museum in 2019 as well as at the "Monkey View" exhibition at the Ein Harod Arts Center in 2010.